yasmeeenm/YasmeenFinalProject/README.md

 # About

 This is my final project for Le Wagon London Bootcamp.
 The aim was to analyse and predict civil wars and revolutions.
-Our models aim was to highlight early signs of brewing tenssion before they arise,
+Our model's aim was to highlight early signs of brewing tension before they arise.

 ## Website